dlt-hub/dlt/docs/website/blog/2024-04-05-governance-democracy-mesh.md

 beginning of the data lifecycle, advocating for early involvement and broad stakeholder participation in governance processes.

 The main difference is: Mesh is applied post-factum.
 For newly built systems, starting with governance as a technical universal standard is less complex.
+And while mesh grants autonomy, the entropy raises complexities and cost;  on the other hand formalising and standardising responsibilities from the start of data production reduces entropy.

 ## Practicing shift-left data democracy